BigDipper7/SJ-KnowledgeGraphMS/README.md

 - add `MongoDB` Management System
 - fulfill all in `test-all.py`
 - fix order bug, and other things doesn't matter
-- Today do nothing
 - Need to change many alert to a new type, just like flash
 - enhance: concurrency many people delete one at same time;
 - enhance: flash with args
 - enhance: Unknown char may make your delete char failed. like this sting ' natural person'
   {just copy and paste}, the beginning of this string is an Unknown char, invisible also.
 - enhance: return is true or false for delete action
-- enhance: change for `json.dumps(dict)` not use current manually add a json string
 - enhance: change to delete useless log clause